-Below is an example of the three glyphs found in the report.
+Below is an example of the two graphs found in the report.

-Figure 4: Example of Lung Total, Lung Core and Lung Rind Glyphs in LTA Summary Report
+Figure 4: Example of the Lung Rind (left) and Lung Core (right) Graphs in LTA Summary Report

 4.2.3 Lung Texture Analysis Lung Labels

 The LTA Lung Labels image series is a DICOM Secondary Capture Image with voxel data that is the original inspiration image with an RGB overlay.
 The RGB overlay shows the results of LTA's segmentation algorithm in accordance with the list of colors below: